c-frame/aframe-extras/README.md

 Add-ons and helpers for A-Frame VR.

+> **NOTE:** The `master` branch contains changes that are not yet released or documented, and may be unstable.
+Documentation will also be different.
+Use [v3.13.1](https://github.com/donmccurdy/aframe-extras/tree/v3.13.1) for the most recent stable version.

 Includes components for controls, model loaders, pathfinding, and more:

 <!-- tree src -I index.js -->